Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Simulation Results

 \subsection{The Effect of Dynamic Range on SRP}

-{ For the previous simulation setting, we let $\| [\bC]_{i,:}\|_2 , \forall i\in \Omega$ be equivalent.
-In Figs. \ref{figure_DR_Bounded}-\ref{figure_DR_Gaussian}, we evaluate the effect of dynamic range on recovery performance of SOMP under bounded and Gaussian noises, respectively.
+For the previous simulation setting, the values of $\| [\bC]_{i,:}\|_2$ for different $i$ are the same.
+In Fig. \ref{figure_DR_Gaussian}, we evaluate the effect of dynamic range of the entries of sparse matrix $\bC$ on the recovery performance of SOMP.
 The simulation parameters are $M=100, N=200, L=4,d=4$, and $\delta=10^{-3}$.
-Recall that the dynamic range for the case of OMP, which is defined by the minimal and maximal absolute value of the non-zero elements of sparse vector, affects the recovery performance of OMP \cite{Mi2017Prob,Lee2020Error}.
+We recall that the dynamic range for the case of OMP, which is defined by the minimal and maximal absolute value of the non-zero elements of the sparse vector, affects the recovery performance of OMP \cite{Mi2017Prob,Lee2020Error}.
 Accordingly, the dynamic range of the sparse signal for MMV is defined as $C_{\min} = \min_{i\in \Omega} \|[\bC]_{i,:}\|_2$ and $C_{\max} = \max_{i\in \Omega} \|[\bC]_{i,:}\|_2$.
-For the simulation setting, we first generate $L$ random variables $C_i , \forall i \in \Omega$ from a uniform distribution on the interval $[C_{\min},C_{\max}]$, and then the non-zero elements of $[\bC]_{i,j}, \forall i \in \Omega, j\le d$ are from a white Gaussian distribution with proper normalization to satisfy $\|[\bC]_{i,:}\|_2=C_i, \forall i \in \Omega$.
-In Figs. \ref{figure_DR_Bounded}-\ref{figure_DR_Gaussian}, the empirical curves illustrate the noise levels which guarantee the recovery of SOMP at each dynamic range, i.e., $\frac{C_{\min}}{C_{\max}}$.
-The theoretical bound for bounded noise scenario in Fig. \ref{figure_DR_Bounded} is plotted according to our analysis \eqref{theorem bounded noise alg1} and \eqref{assump theorem 2}.
-For Gaussian noise scenario in Fig. \ref{figure_DR_Gaussian}, the theoretical bound is plotted according to \eqref{sigma condition SOMPS} and \eqref{sigma condition SOMPT}.
-From Figs. \ref{figure_DR_Bounded}-\ref{figure_DR_Gaussian}, as the $\frac{C_{\min}}{C_{\max}}$ decreases, the empirical recovery performance of SOMP deteriorates under both bounded and Gaussian noises, which is consistent with the sensitivity of OMP to the dynamic range \cite{Mi2017Prob,Lee2020Error}.
-Meanwhile, one can find that the derived theoretical bounds still provide the similar trends as the empirical curves, which validates the efficacy of our analysis.}
+For the simulation setting, we first generate $L$ random variables $C_i , \forall i \in \Omega$ from a uniform distribution on the interval $[C_{\min},C_{\max}]$, and then the non-zero elements of $[\bC]_{i,j}, \forall i \in \Omega, j\le d$ are drawn from a white Gaussian distribution with proper normalization to satisfy $\|[\bC]_{i,:}\|_2=C_i, \forall i \in \Omega$.
+In Fig. \ref{figure_DR_Gaussian}, the empirical curves illustrate the noise levels which guarantee the recovery of SOMP at each dynamic range, i.e., ${C_{\min}}/{C_{\max}}$.
+The theoretical bound in Fig. \ref{figure_DR_Gaussian} is plotted according to \eqref{sigma condition SOMPS} and \eqref{sigma condition SOMPT}.
+From Fig. \ref{figure_DR_Gaussian}, as the ${C_{\min}}/{C_{\max}}$ decreases, the empirical recovery performance of SOMP deteriorates under both bounded and Gaussian noises, which is consistent with the sensitivity of OMP \cite{Mi2017Prob,Lee2020Error}.
+Meanwhile, one can find that the derived theoretical bounds still reveal the trend that follows the trends of the empirical curves.